alexcrockett/_mathematics-formulary/README.md

 				02.13.1 The relationship between logs and exponents 02.14 Trig Functions
 			02.15 Inverse Functions
+			2.1.6 Functions implicitly defined
+			02.17 Functions of two or more variables

 		**03 Basic Equations for a line**
 			03.1 Distance Between Points